 - 1. Competency - a.
 The first thing the attorney when meeting or interviewing the child is to determine whether the child is competent.
-When the child is developmentally 12 years old or younger, the attorney should presume that the child is not competent.
-The attorney should be familiar with procedures for a determination of mental incompetence under Florida Rule of Juvenile Procedure 8.095 and section 985.19 of the Florida Statutes.
+When the child is developmentally 12 years old or younger, the attorney should presume that the child is competent.
+The attorney should be familiar with procedures for a determination of mental incompetence under Fla.
+R. Juv.
+P. 8.095 and §985.19, Fla.
+Stat.
+(2009). - b.

-- b.
 Although the child's expressed interests ordinarily control, an attorney may question capacity to proceed without the child's approval or over the child's objection, if necessary.
 See R. Regulating Fla.
-Bar 4-1.14 (Client under a disability). - c.
+Bar 4-1.14. - c.
 A child can be found incompetent due to age or immaturity, mental illness, mental retardation or autism.
 If at any time, the child's behavior or mental ability indicates that he or she may be incompetent, or may be mentally retarded, the attorney for the child should retain a mental health expert to have the child evaluated confidentially. - i.
 Prior to the evaluation by the experts, the attorney should obtain and provide to the experts all relevant documents including but not limited to the arrest report, prior psychological/psychiatric evaluations, school records and any other important medical records. - ii.
 The attorney has a right to attend and observe the evaluation.
 See Fla.
 R. Juv.
+P. 8.095(c)(1).

-P. 8.095 (c)(1). - iii.
+- iii.
 Once the child has been evaluated confidentially and deemed incompetent, the attorney should consider whether to file a motion to adopt the competency evaluation. - iv.
 If the attorney does not have sufficient funds for a confidential competency evaluation, then the child's attorney should make a motion for competency evaluation. - d.
-The attorney should prepare for and participate fully in the competency hearing, which may include the attorney attending the expert's evaluation of the child. - e.
+The attorney should prepare for and participate fully in the competency hearing. - e.
 The attorney should be aware that the burden of proof is on the child to prove incompetency and that the standard of proof is a preponderance of the evidence. - f.
 If the child is found incompetent, the attorney should participate, to the extent possible, in the development of the mental competency plan and in any subsequent meetings or hearings regarding the child's mental competency.
 Once a child has been found incompetent to proceed, that child is presumed to remain incompetent until a court enters an order finding him or her competent.